Gabriel lives with her family on the Island of Madeira, where a warm climate provides the perfect environment to enjoy the outdoor life.

 Madeira's Flower Festival:

 The Famous Flower Festival of Madeira falls every year after Easter.
 This wonderful event includes a fantastic parade of beautifully decorated flower floats through the City streets.
 Children dress in the most amazing colouful costumes adorned with flowers and greenery.
-Flowers are worn in their hair and their little faces painted.
+Flowers are worn in their hair, their little faces painted and more flowers pinned to their costumes and shoes.

 The local men and women dress up too.
 They sashay in their amazing attires creating a very colourful and elaborate entourage through the city.
 It is a fantastic display and a most joyous event.

-Should you ever decide to visit Madeira, a fabulous floating garden; make sure your holiday coincides with the spectacular flower festival.
-I promise you faithfully.
-You will fall in love with this beautiful Isle and return again and again...
+Should you ever decide to visit Madeira, The Floating Garden; make sure your holiday coincides with the spectacular flower festival.
+I promise you faithfully - you will fall in love with this beautiful Isle, returning again and again...

 Mountain Mosses Growing by a Spring